LeoGanz/OMM-Memegenerator/server/README.md

 Under the route GET http://localhost:3000/single?token=THE-TOKEN&metadata=someMeta the clients gets a single view of the picture identified in the query parameter `metadata`.

 No JSON-Body needed but log-in.

+### Statistics-template

+Under the route GET http://localhost:3000/template?token=THE-TOKEN a client gets statistics for the usage of every template.
+This is returned in a class with `.pictures` as a list of metadata of the template metadata and with `.usages` as a list of usages for the templates.
+The data is again mapped index-wise.

+No JSON-Body needed but log-in.